bSI-InfraRoom/MVD-Infra-Test-Instructions/E1a-ARSE/ALIN/README.md

 *Include a short description of the test case.
 This description should include a summary of the capabilities and data representations being tested by the defined data set.*

-With these instructions the infrastructure (e.g. Road) alignment exchange will be established.This includes basic alignment geometry featuring the common layout:
+With these instructions the infrastructure (e.g. Road) alignment exchange is established.
+This includes basic alignment geometry featuring the common layout:

 - horizontal
 - vertical